 - Baking Dish - For marinating the tuna steaks.

-Step 4: Sear.
-When the pan is scorching hot and the oil is nearly smoking, lay one tuna steak down in the oil.
+Step 3: When the pan is scorching hot and the oil is nearly smoking, lay one tuna steak down in the oil.
 Cook for 45 seconds to 1 minute depending on the level of rareness you like.
 Flip to the other side and cook for an additional 45 seconds to 1 minute.
-Remove from pan and lay on a cutting board to rest for 5 minutes.
-Repeat with the second tuna steak.

 Swaps & Substitutions